 Where additional targeted support would be beneficial the school will make use of internal resources – e.g. from our specialist Maths & English Teaching Assistants.

-If your child needs any further support we may apply for an Education, Health and Care Plan.
+If your child needs any further support we may seek support from outside agencies or apply for an Education, Health and Care Plan.
 If you would like more information about this please visit:

 - Training on autism

 - Supporting lower attaining children in English